StyraInc/opa-springboot/DEVELOPMENT.md

 > GitHub Actions workflows used for release processes will only run when `CHANGELOG.md` has been modified, and will not run if the first subheading contains `(unreleased)`.

 1. Create branch `release-$VERSION`.
-2. Update the version number in `build.gradle`.
+2. Update the version number in `build.gradle` if needed.
 3. Update `CHANGELOG.md` to reflect changes made since the last version.
 4. Create a PR for the release.
 Merge it once tests pass.
 5. GitHub Actions should automatically update the docs site to reflect the release, and publish a staging repository to Maven Central.